Controlling incremental technical debt

 So after the legacy technical debt emergency is passed—or if resources permit, during the emergency—establishing measures, procedures, and practices for controlling incremental technical debt would be prudent.

 This change might be less challenging than it sounds.
 With respect to endogenous incremental technical debt, the teams that incurred it are either still at work, or just recently dispersed.
 Their understanding of the incremental technical debt is still fresh in their minds.
 If their projects are still underway, and if budget and schedule permit, retiring the incremental technical debt in the context of those projects is a superior strategy.
-For projects that have already delivered their work, a less preferable but still practical approach involves re-assembling some of the team.
-They then work to retire the incremental technical deb, while memories are still fresh.
+For projects that have already delivered their work products, a somewhat less preferable—but still practical—approach involves re-assembling some of the team to retire the incremental technical debt as soon as possible, while memories are still fresh.
+Other approaches might be needed for incremental exogenous technical debt.

 For the most part, the problem of controlling incremental technical debt isn’t a technical one.
 It usually reduces to a problem of finding time and resources to undertake the task.